NuGet/NuGet.Client/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist

 - [ ] Meaningful title, helpful description and a linked issue
-- [ ] PR has automated tests added, I have described why I need an exception or test changes do not apply to this PR.
+- [ ] Automated tests, a test exception request or does not apply
-- [ ] Link to a documentation issue or PR or these changes do not require documentation changes.
+- [ ] Link to a documentation issue or PR or does not apply